q2333gh/Lucid/readme.md

-Lucid : an internet computer canister development kit for C language ;designed to be clear, concise, and understandable.
+Lucid : Internet Computer Canister development kit for C, focused on clarity, simplicity, and ease of understanding.